kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/2021-02-26-RoseCompleted.md

 ![Imgur](https://i.imgur.com/sLIBfBn.png)

-After making the girl moved, the question was how to know if she had found the candy.
-The **touching?** block:
+The **did I touch** function block in the picture means we have to test to see if the girl had found (is touching) the candy.
+We replace it with the following **if touching?** block:

 ![Imgur](https://i.imgur.com/TMK8ey7.png)

-can be used to send a message to the actor touched.
+This sends a message to the "candy" touched.
 (The break stops the motion of the girl.)
-Once the message touched is send, the good or bad candy can respond.
+The candy gets the message and reacts.

 ![Imgur](https://i.imgur.com/JubN3mw.png)